jdeinum/blog/frontend/src/posts/clock_synchronization/index.md

 resource.

 Figure 3 shows both the correction applied to my local clock as well as the drift from upstream NTP servers.
-It seems really... sporatic, and chrony appears to be stepping the clock fairly frequently.
-My guesses as to why it is so volatile is that my laptop is oldish (8 years), closing the lid prevents synchronization for periods at a time, and maybe that I don't have the correct upstream NTP servers set.
+It seems pretty solid.
+4000 ppm is 4 milliseconds, so my clock is still working well and the corrections are typically less than 50ppm.
 I captured all of the values using `chronyc tracking` and a systemd timer to have it run every minute.

 <figure class="text-center my-4">